 You may not submit another story for a period of seven days after receiving a rejection.

-Our guidelines and rates for unpublished non-fiction are the same as for fiction.
+Our rates for unpublished non-fiction are the same as for fiction.
 We do not republish non-fiction.

 Each game submission is evaluated individually for completeness, quality, and designer’s pedigree.
 Contract prices typically range from $1,000 to $2,000 based primarily upon these considerations.